 Epcot International Festival of the Arts Best Time to Go

-The festival runs Fridays-Mondays with it seeming like Saturdays are going to be the busiest.
-No surprise there!
-We ended up spending an entire day in Epcot on a Monday and the crowds were pretty manageable.
+As with all Epcot festivals avoiding weekends is key!
 The festival features arts of all kinds.
 Visual arts with art booths, very similar to what you would see at a traditional art fair.
 Performing arts feature the vocal stylings of many different artists as well as Broadway talent featured at America Garden Theater Stage.
 And then for the Foodie, you can experience very pretty food to with the Culinary Arts.
 Yum.

 International Arts Festival at Epcot: The Visual Arts